Measure usable floor area

 Common questions

-A small-footprint brewery is a brewery designed to produce commercial beer while using less floor space than a traditional multi-vessel brewery layout.
-BREWHA supports this with a compact BIAC® system and expandable 5-in-1 Fermentors.
+A small-footprint brewery is designed to produce commercial beer while using less floor space than a traditional multi-vessel brewery layout.
+BREWHA supports this with compact BIAC® brewing systems and expandable 5-in-1 Fermentors.

-BREWHA combines a 5-in-1 Fermentor with a removable Mash Colander insert.
-The same Mash Colander can be reused with additional 5-in-1 Fermentors, helping reduce equipment duplication as the brewery expands.
+BREWHA combines a 5-in-1 Fermentor with a removable Mash Colander.
+The same Mash Colander can be reused with compatible additional fermentors, helping reduce equipment duplication as the brewery expands.

-No. Start with one complete BIAC® system, then add additional 5-in-1 Fermentors as production grows.
-The same Mash Colander can be used with each additional fermentor.
+No. Start with one complete BIAC® system, then add compatible 5-in-1 Fermentors as production grows.
+One BREWHA Mash Colander can be used with multiple compatible fermentors.

 The right size depends on expected beer sales, brew frequency, fermentation time, available floor space, and expansion plan.
-Pilot and nano breweries may start smaller, while brewpubs and growing taprooms may choose larger configurations.
+Compare BREWHA BIAC® brewery sizes, then use the brewery ROI calculator to test production assumptions.

-Yes.
-BREWHA is well suited to urban breweries, taprooms, brewpubs, and compact production spaces where rent, zoning, and floor space are important constraints.
+BREWHA can be well suited to urban breweries, taprooms, brewpubs, and compact production spaces where rent and floor space are important constraints.
+Suitability still depends on the building, utilities, access, local zoning, permits, and code requirements.
+See BREWHA brewery success stories for examples of real installations.

 Explore BREWHA BIAC® Brewing Systems or get help choosing the right setup for your building, budget, and production goals.